Financial literacy

 Pay with a credit card

 This allows you to defer payments and buy more time.
 Your vendors get paid on time, while the payment is deducted at the end of your next billing cycle.
-If your vendors want a check or bank transfer, with Melio they still get it their way and you can still pay with a credit card.
+This tactic is known as credit card float—a way to extend your cash reserves without delaying vendor payments.
+If your vendors want a check or bank transfer, Melio allows you to pay with a credit card while sending the payment to the vendor in the format they prefer.

 Buy now, pay later

 Some vendors allow you to buy products now and pay for them later.
-It’s a common practice in the industry and it’s recommended if you want to keep the most cash on hand possible.
+If this is a common practice in your industry, you may want to take advantage so you can keep more cash on hand.

 Cash flow health = your business health